bahram-jahanshahi/patient-checkout-aws-lambda-s3-sns/README.md

 In this step, we need to send a message to SNS after the s3 event is handled.
 Then we need a listener lambda function to handle the SNS event.

+## Step Three: Apply Log4j to Lambda Function
+In this step, we need to apply Log4j for logging the lambda functions.

 ## SAM (Official Guid)
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.